-Two of the main causes of exocrine pancreatic insufficiency (EPI) are cystic fibrosis and chronic pancreatitis.
-Symptoms are similar to other common diseases of the stomach and intestine, and doctors often underdiagnose EPI.
+Two of the main causes of EPI are cystic fibrosis and chronic pancreatitis.
+Symptoms of EPI are similar to those of other common health problems affecting the stomach and intestine, and the condition can be hard to diagnose.

-A healthcare provider can successfully treat EPI with prescription enzymes and lifestyle changes.
+A healthcare professional can successfully treat EPI with prescription enzymes and lifestyle changes.

-In EPI, the pancreas does not produce enough of the enzymes needed to digest food.
+In EPI, the pancreas does not produce enough enzymes to digest food.
 Without this breakdown, an individual cannot absorb the necessary nutrients and vitamins.
 This leads to diarrhea, vitamin deficiency, and weight loss.

 In chronic pancreatitis, the pancreas becomes inflamed.
-Normal pancreatic tissue starts to become scar tissue.
-The build-up of this scar tissue prevents the digestive enzymes from leaving the duct.
+Normal pancreatic tissue turns into scar tissue.
+The buildup of this scar tissue prevents the digestive enzymes from

 - pancreatic cancer